As Saudi Arabia’s capital, Riyadh is a cultural hub that seamlessly presents ancient fortresses with modern glass skyscrapers standing side-by-side.

 Located on the northwestern outskirts of the city, Diriyah was once the home of the Saudi Royal family and the first Saudi capital.

-This UNESCO World Heritage Site was one of the largest cities on the Arabian Peninsula until it was destroyed and was actually destroyed in the early 19th-century during the year-long siege where the Ottoman and Saudi armies clashed.
+This UNESCO World Heritage Site was one of the largest cities on the Arabian Peninsula until it was destroyed in the early 19th century during a siege by the Ottoman army.

 The city is now a tourist destination where visitors can enjoy up-close the ancient mud architecture, numerous parks, and its interesting spaces – including the Saad bin Saud Palace, which is famous for its courtyard.

-You can reach Diriyah by taking a taxi to the city outskirts, or you can enjoy an in-depth half-day tour like this one.
+You can reach Diriyah by taking a taxi to the city outskirts, or you can enjoy an in-depth half-day tour.

 Top Modern Places to Visit in Riyadh